KaranPartap003/news-feed/README.md

   Spring Boot merges paginated and recommended lists, tagging articles with an `isRecommended` flag for frontend styling.

 - **Infinite Scroll Frontend**
-  React.js with `react-infinite-scroll-component` dynamically loads mixed batches of general and recommended articles.
+  React.js with infinite scroll implementation which dynamically loads mixed batches of general and recommended articles.

 - **Secure Authentication**
   Spring Security + JWT for stateless login and role-based access control.  (still in progress)